 Ingredient Notes

-Here's what you'll need to make these soft brioche buns for burgers!
+Here's everything you need to make these soft brioche buns for burgers!
 See recipe card for ingredient quantities.

-- Milk - Whole milk works best for brioche doughs — the fat content is important for an enriched dough like this.
+Whole Milk - The fat content of whole is important for an enriched dough like this.

 How to Make Brioche Dough

-I've gone much into more detail about brioche dough and how to troubleshoot it in my brioche bread loaf post, and I do recommend popping over there to read more about it if it's your first time making brioche.
+I've gone into detail about why brioche dough is kneaded in two stages and how to troubleshoot it in my brioche bread loaf post, so pop over there to read more about it if this is your first time making brioche.

 - Mix the dough - Whisk the dry ingredients together, then whisk the liquid ingredients together and pour them into the dry ingredients.
 Mix everything together on low speed with a dough hook until it comes together in one mass on the dough hook and there aren't any dry bits of flour left in the bottom.